Thursday, March 31, 2022

 A scientist becomes a beast."

 The first few minutes of Beast of Yucca Flats create a grim, sleazy claustrophobic atmosphere that runs counter to the rest of the film with its outdoor desert expanses.
-First thing is what we hear: the loud ticking of a clock, time's relentless nightstick strike.
+We hear the loud ticking of an off-camera clock, the cop of time's relentless nightstick strikes.
 A pretty young woman gets out of the shower, sits down on her single bed against the wall in a closet sized room, and get strangled, killer POV-style.
-The camera seems to crowd her into the corner of her bed--so tight it's like she's caught on a glass slide.
+The woman seems to not even know someone is coming at her as the camera POV crowds into the corner of her bed--so tight it's like she's caught on a glass slide.
 As we fade to credits the killer holds onto her legs and we see the bed starting to rock - leading to whatever weird rape-necrophilia sleaze one's mind can conjure in 1961 without waking the censor.
 Roll the opening credits!
-Let us never speak of this scene again, except to wonder if Francis shot it, or it was inserted later by some profit-minded producer who wanted to at least give the people something salacious, so wisely tagged up front, like Bardot's nude scene in Contempt.
-(1) It keeps us on edge for the rest of the film, slightly unnerved.
-But not to worry, there's nothing else like it ahead.
+Let us never speak of this scene again, except to wonder if Francis shot it himself (not his style) or it was inserted later by some profit-minded producer/distributor who figured if he at least give the people something salacious, they might not want their money back.
+In a strategy no doubt gleaned from Godard's use of Bardot's derriere Contempt.
+(1), the film front loads the sleaze, get it out of the way, and then forgets all about it.
+The result keeps us on edge for the rest of the film, slightly unnerved.

-And that's fine.
-It's not why we're here.
-Coleman's weird fractured poetic narration and Tor Johnson presence are the reasons, which means we're Ed Wood-ophiles.
-Here he starts things out as a Russian defector who has a flammable brief case with secret information on his nation's moon landing (hint: the"flag on the moon" Francis' narration mentions isn't ours, which is still eight year away).
-KGB spies intercept him at the airport, shoot his CIA escorts, chase him out to an empty field in the desert right before a nuclear bomb goes off. (he didn't see the "Testing Range" sign in his haste) No longer a scientist dedicated to "the betterment of mankind" but "a beast."
-The moon forgotten, Tor wanders around the desert, strangling people with his meaty sunburned fingers like a combination Hulk and the mutant father from Barn of the Naked Dead.
-When he's riled, which is often, Tor waves a cane and makes dubbed "yaargh!" noises (I think that's Coleman's voice dubbing him as well).
-Two local police search for the killer and end up shooting at the wrong man, a father trying to find his two "adventurous boys" after they get lost wandering around in the scrub of "Yucca Flats" after the family stops for a picnic.
+No longer a scientist dedicated to "the betterment of mankind" Tor has become "a beast." who "kills for the sake of killing."
+The moon forgotten, Tor wanders around the desert scrub, strangling people with his meaty sunburned fingers like a combination Hulk and the mutant father from Barn of the Naked Dead.
+When he's riled, which is often, Tor waves a stick and makes dubbed "Yaargh!" noises (I think that's Coleman's voice dubbing him as well narrating).
+Soon two local police search for the killer of a couple on the rood, and end up shooting at the wrong man, a father trying to find his two "adventurous boys" after they get lost wandering around in the scrub.
+I guess that's the atomic testing ground?
+The sense of geography is not clear.
+It seems like they just dropped that bomb in the backyard field without telling anyone.

-Say what you will about Ed Wood, he had a sound recording engineer on the set, and a boom mic.
+Say what you will about Ed Wood, he had a sound man on the set, and a boom mic.
 Sometimes.
-And Criswell's narration was surging ever higher on plumes of uniquely Woodian giddiness and not some labored striving for sociopolitical resonance.
+And Criswell's narration was surging ever higher on plumes of uniquely Woodian giddiness and not striving for sociopolitical resonance.

-Still, Coleman's narration is pretty special: a weird series of fractured haiku that works as the bitter existential Korean war vet drunk to Ed's rapturous WW2 vet boozy cinemania.
-Obsessed with progress and the way if you're not careful you could wind up in the wrong hunk of desert at the wrong time and be zapped by an A-bomb, or shot at by a deputy from an airplane, Francis' jaundiced view of 'scientific progress' seems to be that it's better to be either high in the sky or asleep in your bed.
+Still, Coleman's narration is pretty special: a weird series of fractured haiku that serves as a bitter existential Korean war vet drunk bitterness flipside to Ed's WW2 vet drunk rapture.
+With Coleman, you can be zapped by an A-bomb, or shot at by a deputy from an airplane, just for being alive.
+Francis' jaundiced view of 'scientific progress' seems to be that it's better to be either high in the sky or asleep in your bed.
 We agree.
 Be the one killing, not the killed.
 And if you're going to get caught in something, let it be a race for the betterment of mankind rather than the grinding wheels of progress, or the blast radius of the nuclear age.
-Warped, deep, occasionally slurred, Francis' jaundiced outlook is rife with strange and abstract tangents that makes the Ed McMahon rants of Daughter of Horror seem like Raymond Carver.
-Furthering his bitterness, a girl is rescued alive from the beast.
-"She's still breathing," and then seconds later "doctors can't help her.
-Maybe angels, but not doctors."
-We don't see any noticeable change, she seems asleep.
-It's such an odd choice on Francis' part.
-Either she's dead or she's alive.
-In the Francis zone, she survives, only to die somewhere right in front of you.
-Or the cop can't find a woman's pulse to save his life.

 "Vacation time - man and wife; unaware of scientific progress.

-Their car pulls over on the road so the man is checking the oil; Jeff's scarred and meaty hands wrap around him from behind, killing him instantly.
-We think surely "wife" is next!
+Their car pulls over on the road so the man is checking the oil or something, oblivious to the giant Swedish wrestler approaching; Jeff's scarred and meaty hands wrap around him from behind, killing him instantly as he barely even puts up a struggle, almost grateful to get his part over with so he can get out of the sun.
+We think surely "wife" sitting in the car, kind of nodding off, is next!

-She nods off a bit in the sun, unaware of the scientific progress that has left her husband dead.
-We're expecting Tor to grab her from the front seat, like he did with Mrs. Trent in Plan Nine, but instead his hands slowly emerge from the dark of the backseat!
-Tor in the backseat; how did he get there?
-Or if he's not, how could he reach right through the back of the back of the VW hood without the wife looking anywhere but her cigarette?
+Unaware of the scientific progress that has left her husband dead behind her, she's ready for throttling.
+We're expecting Tor to grab her from the front seat window and pull her out like he did with Mrs. Trent in Plan Nine, but instead his hands slowly emerge from the dark of the backseat!
+He reaches right through the rear view window and grabs her from behind; how did he get there?
+How could he reach right through the back of the back of the VW hood without the wife looking anywhere but at her cigarette?

-Close-ups of the man Joe Dobbs picked up, Jim Archer (Bing Stafford) "wounded parachuting over Korea... also caught in the race for the betterment of mankind."
-He's "trained to hunt down his man, and destroy."
-Here is a man who never closes his mouth or opens his eyes.
+Close-ups of the deputy Joe Dobbs picked up, Jim Archer (Bing Stafford) "wounded parachuting over Korea... also caught in the race for the betterment of mankind."
+Here is a man who never closes his mouth or opens his eyes--the horseshoe of hair around his slick bald head seems to be blowing backwards continually as if he spends a lot of time driving with the top down and never washes.
 We get a close-up so we can wince at his crooked teeth.
+We learn he's "trained to hunt down his man... and destroy."

 Another family meanwhile is on the road. ("Vacation time.
 Man and wife.
 Unaware of scientific progress").
 They stop at a gas station.
-The gas station attendant is lazy, cooked by the heat.
-Francis' narration sizes the guy up for us.
+The gas station attendant is lazy, cooked by the heat. but not thinking of moving to the shade Francis' narration sizes the guy up for us.
 Whatever wheel he's caught in or progress he's unaware of, well, count him out.

 "Boys from the city, not yet caught in the wheel of progress, now feed soda pop to the thirsty pigs."

-It's clear this was never a movie meant to be studied.
-It hopes you are paying, at best, moderate attention so you don't really notice there is no 'movie' per se, just a very familiar library score and calming but urgent narration over shots of the desert and people running around.
-The playing card named Jeff Dubrovsky rattles every spoke on the wheel of progress.
+It's not clear why this guy keeps his pigs (and a captured coyote) trapped outside in a place with no shade in what is clearly blistering desert sun.
+It is clear this was never a movie meant to be studied this closely.
+It hopes you are paying, at best, moderate attention so you don't really notice these real life horrors (those poor animals), but just keep your eye on the playing card named Jeff Dubrovsky as he rattles every spoke on the wheel of progress.
 The reels of the film keep spinning, barely pausing to observe the passing absurdity.
 I could listen to it forever, dozing in and out of a pleasant Remeron coma.

 Erich Kuersten... dozing off...